keithasaurus/koda-validate/README.md

 Note that while extra keys are invalid, there are several ways of dealing with empty keys in this library
-- maybe_key
-- Noneable
-- OneOf2
-- OneOf3

-Since we are beginning to see that Koda Validate is explicit about validation, it's worth mentioning the project's aims:
-- to write complex validators faster
+- maybe_key: the key does not need to be present
+- Noneable: the value can be `None` or valid according to some validator
+- OneOf2: one of two different validators can be valid
+- OneOf3: one of three different validators can be valid

+Now that we're somewhat familiar with Koda Validate, let's take a look at what we're trying to accomplish...

+### Project Aims
+Koda Validate aims to make writing validators easier.
+There are a few specific areas of focus:
-- to spend little time debugging
+- requiring little time debugging or reading documentation
+- facilitating the building of complex validators
-- to allow reuse of validator metadata (i.e. rendering API schemas)
+- reusing validator metadata (i.e. rendering API schemas)

-- to allow type-safe extension of validation logic
+To those end, some of the differentiating features you'll see in Koda Validate are:
+- valid and invalid states conveyed by returning sum types.
+We use a `Result` type which can either be `Ok` or `Err`
+- the combination of a functional approach with lightweight objects (for metadata)
+- generics and code generation all over the place in the source code! :)

-## Extension
+## Validators, Predicates, and Extension
-There are two kinds of callables used for validation in Koda Validate: `Validator`s and `Predicate`s. `Validator`s allow for modification of the input either in its type or in it's value.
-If you wanted to build your own `Validator` for `float`s, you could write it like this:
+There are two kinds of `Callable`s used for validation in Koda Validate: `Validator`s and `Predicate`s. `Validator`s can take an input of one type and produce a valid result of another type; or they can adjust the value (They can also leave the same type and/or value intact).
+Commonly validators are used for taking data of type `Any` and validating that it conforms to some type or data shape.
+As an example, we'll write a simple `Validator` for `float`s here:

 ```python
 from typing import Any